People Mover (Venice): Description

 The system's two four-car trains are pulled by a cable similar to a funicular, but with shallow gradients track:

 it reaches a maximum of 6.2% at the section crossing the Tronchetto channel, and is less than 5% over the rest of the track.

 Each of the two trains can accommodate 200 passengers.

 The line was built by a consortium led by the Austrian company Doppelmayr Cable Car.

 It was the fifth Cable Liner shuttle system installed by the Doppelmayr Garaventa Group.

 The whole 870 m journey takes just over three minutes, including the stop next to the cruise ship terminal.
-The rail gauge is 1220 mm, difference in altitude between terminal stations 0.58 m.
+The rail gauge is 1220 mm, and the difference in altitude between terminal stations is 0.58 m.

-In mid-2019, the fare was €1.50.
+In mid-2023, the fare was €1.50.
 Passengers who already have an unused ACTV land-bus ticket can validate that instead of paying the fare to ride the People Mover.